Kilteel: Early Modern Period

+Kilteel, a small village on the borders of Dublin and Kildare, has a very old story connected with the ruins of the church and convent built by St. Teel.
+This convent flourished before the time of Cromwell and was conducted by a number of nuns.
+Cromwell and his soldiers on their march from Co.
+Louth found themselves on a hill overlooking Kilteel.
+To the present day this hill is called Cromwellstown Hill.
+He ordered the immediate destruction of the convent by his big guns.
+The nuns escaped to a small valley where they hid for three days.
+They had no way of defending themselves and had no food with them.
+The soldiers found them and set fire to the bushes in the valley around them.
+The nuns were suffocated and burned.
+This spot is called "The Burned Bushes," but the old people call it "Rath Bean" or the "Fort of the Women".
+It is told in Rathmore that their spirits were seen floating along headed by a lamb with a cross.
+The hilly road to Kilteel from Kilbride is still called the "Lamb Hill".

 Part of the Kilteel estate had passed to the Earl of Tyrconnell before 1669.
 Between 1669 and 1677 Tyrconnell granted several leases of lands in Kilteel.
-Jonathan Hayes and James Ashton held the 'millfarm' for 51 years from 1670; a 38-year lease of 'Porters-farme' to James Sharpe from 1670 had passed to Daniel Reading by 1703; George Eaton held Cromwellstown for 39 years from 1670; William Palmer held a portion of Kilteel for 99 years from 1670 and in 1677 Thomas Cholmondley was granted a portion including the modern townland of Cupidstown for 51 years.
+Jonathan Hayes and James Ashton held the millfarm for 51 years from 1670; a 38-year lease of Porters-farme to James Sharpe from 1670 had passed to Daniel Reading by 1703; George Eaton held Cromwellstown for 39 years from 1670; William Palmer held a portion of Kilteel for 99 years from 1670 and in 1677 Thomas Cholmondley was granted a portion including the modern townland of Cupidstown for 51 years.
 Daniel Reading also held the lease of Kilteel Castle and the adjacent lands.
 After the Williamite Wars Tyrconnell was attainted and his lands confiscated.
-The castle and 'Reading's farm, being part of Kilteele' with 376 plantation acres, were bought by the Hollow Sword Blade Company for £976 on 23 June 1703.
+The castle and Reading's farm, being part of Kilteele with 376 plantation acres, were bought by the Hollow Sword Blade Company for £976 on 23 June 1703.
 This estate was sold to Sir William Fownes in 1706.